 Treasury securities are low-risk investments because they are backed by the federal government.
 However, if you sell them before they reach maturity, you will lose out on those interest payments.
 A Golden Butterfly Portfolio is a good portfolio because it is made up of 20% Long-Term Treasury Bonds 20% Short-Term Treasury Bonds.

 Evaluate Lowest Risk Investment Strategies

-There are several options for people looking for low risk investments.
+There are several options for people looking for low-risk investments.
 Remember, completely risk-free investments do not exist.
 However, there are ways to limit your losses and market exposure.
 If you need more information or help to decide what is best for you, speak with a financial advisor.

 - The Truth About Penny Stocks and Risk